MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/e-invoicing-pol-get-started.md

 You can inquire about the results of the submission at **Organization administration** \> **Periodic** \> **Electronic documents** \> **Electronic document submission log**).

-## Receiving of incoming electronic invoices
+## Receive incoming electronic invoices

-Do the following additional configuration steps for the same version of **Polish electronic invoice (PL)** electronic invoicing feature which was used for outgoing invoices submission.
+Complete the following additional configuration steps for the same version of the **Polish electronic invoice (PL)** electronic invoicing feature which is used for outgoing invoices submission.

-1. On the **Setups** tab, in the grid, select the **Import vendor invoice** feature setup, and then select **Edit**.
+1. On the **Setups** tab, in the grid, select **Import vendor invoice**, and then select **Edit**.
 2. On the **Import channel** tab, in the **Parameters** section, select the **Data channel** parameter.
 Define the name of the data channel in the **Value** field.
-The default value can be kept unchanged, in this case make a notice of this value as since it will be used during further configuration steps.
+You can leave the default value unchanged.
+Whatever you do, make a note of the value because you will use it in later configuration steps.
 3. Select the **Service URI** parameter, and make sure that a valid URI is configured.
 4. Select the **Client ID**, and then select the name of the secret containing the client identifier.
 5. Select **Certificate name**, and then select the name of the digital certificate that you created.
-6. Select the **Start date** parameter, and define the initial date for the first receiving of invoices from KSEF.
-All invoices with the dates laying between the **Start date** and current receiving date will be downloaded.
+6. Select the **Start date** parameter, and define the initial date for the first receipt of invoices from KSEF.
+All invoices with the dates between the **Start date** and current receiving date will be downloaded.
 Each next receiving process will start from the date of preceeding process.
-7. On the **Applicability rules** tab, in the **Channel** field, make sure that the **Value** column contains the same Import channel name as was defined during step 2.
+7. On the **Applicability rules** tab, in the **Channel** field, make sure that the **Value** column contains the same miport channel name that was previously defined.
-8. <a id="OutputFile"></a>On the **Variables** tab, make a notice of the **OutputFile** name as since it will be used during further configuration steps.
+8. <a id="OutputFile"></a>On the **Variables** tab, make a note of the **OutputFile** name because you will use it in later configuration steps.
-9. Select **Save** (if you made any changes), and close the page.
+9. Select **Save** and close the page.

 ### Finance configuration